r-raymond/nixos-mailserver/README.md

         # address = forward address;
         "abuse@example.com" = "user1@example.com";
     };
-  };

     # Use Let's Encrypt certificates
     certificateScheme = 3;

     # Enable IMAP and POP3
     enableImap = true;
     enablePop3 = true;
     enableImapSsl = true;
     enablePop3Ssl = true;

     # whether to scan inbound emails for viruses (note that this requires at least
     # 1 Gb RAM for the server.
 Without virus scanning 256 MB RAM should be plenty)
     virusScanning = false;
+  };
 }
 ```

-After a `nixos-rebuild switch --upgrade` your sever should be good to go.
+After a `nixos-rebuild switch --upgrade` your server should be good to go.
 If
 you want to use `nixops` to deploy the server, look in the subfolder `nixops`
 for some inspiration.